-Located on the Yangtze River and encircled by Ming-era walls, Nanjing’s modern architecture is interwoven with leafy streets, parks, lakes and the river.
+Yangtze River and encircled by Ming-era walls, Nanjing’s modern architecture is interwoven with leafy streets, parks, lakes and the river.
 Within the city the Memorial Hall of the Nanjing Massacre is an important stop.
 The museum documents the atrocities that Japanese soldiers committed against the Nanjing population following their capture of Nanjing in December 1937 during the early part of the Sino-Japanese War.

 On the eastern edge of Nanjing, the Zijin Mountain scenic area offers forested parks as well as interesting historical sites such as Sun Yatsen’s Mausoleum- recognized as the founder of modern China, the Botanical Gardens, the Ming Xiaoling Tomb – the only Ming emperor to be buried outside of Beijing, and the Linggu Temple – containing the Beamless Hall, built out of brick and stone without any overhead structural support beams.